-- A sound understanding of trends and issues in speech pathology at regional and national levels, including issues in the current clinical education context. - A solid track record of first, second or senior author peer-review journal publications - Experience of research higher degree supervision (honours/masters/PhD) and preferably as the primary supervisor.
-Applicants with successful PhD student completions are highly desirable. - Previous experience in fostering initiatives to advance equity or diversity in speech pathology would be highly desirable (eg. initiatives relevant to international students or engagement with the indigenous community/students/healthcare considerations).
+- Previous experience with academic administration such as subject coordination, course advice, examinations or equivalent. - A sound understanding of trends and issues in speech pathology at regional and national levels, including issues in the current clinical education context. - Previous experience in fostering initiatives to advance equity or diversity in speech pathology relevant would be highly desirable (eg. initiatives relevant to international students or engagement with the indigenous community/students/healthcare considerations). - A profile in teaching and scholarly activity as evidenced by teaching-relevant publications or similar.